Information for yachts travelling to Australia - arrival

-When you arrive in Australia, you must first call at a port of entry where Customs, Quarantine and Immigration formalities can be completed.
+When you arrive in Australia, you must first call at a port of entry where Customs, Department of Agriculture and Immigration formalities can be completed.
 Ports of entry are shown on the map of Australia.

 When entering Australian waters you are required to clearly display the International Pratique Q-flag (yellow).
 A further requirement is that the craft travels directly to an appointed boarding station.

-Customs, Quarantine and Immigration clearance must be completed prior to going ashore.
+Customs, Department of Agriculture and Immigration clearance must be completed prior to going ashore.

 - Please stay on board.
-No persons other than a Quarantine or Customs officer is allowed to board your craft, nor can any person, animal or article leave the craft until you have been given full clearance;
+No persons other than a Department of Agriculture or Customs officer is allowed to board your craft, nor can any person, animal or article leave the craft until you have been given full clearance;

-- Depending on your arrival time, Customs and Quarantine may require all persons to remain on board overnight before clearing you the following day;
+- Depending on your arrival time, Customs and Department of Agriculture may require all persons to remain on board overnight before clearing you the following day;

 - Don't throw any waste or foodstuffs overboard while you're in Australian waters or while you are moored.
-Use designated quarantine disposal points;
+Use designated biosecurity disposal points;

-- Keep all food and animals secure until your vessel has been inspected by Quarantine officers;
+- Keep all food and animals secure until your vessel has been inspected by Department of Agriculture officers;

 - Don't trade foodstuffs with other overseas vessels;